lorocks/CyberKnife/README.md

 Odometry plugin built to be used in the package

 ## Launch Files
-There are three launch files:-
+There are three launch files:
  - display.launch.py:- Used to launch RViz
  - cyberknife_pos.launch.py:- Used to launch CyberKnife using the position controller
  - cyberknife_vel.launch.py:- Used to launch CyberKnife using the velocity controller

 ## Nodes
  - draw_circle_pos.py:- Draws a circle for inverse kinematic validation using position controller
  - draw_circle_vel.py:- Draws a circle for inverse kinematic validation using velocity controller
  - gravity_stabalize.py:- Node that stabalizes the CyberKnife at initial configuration negating the influence of gravity
  - pid_joint_state.py:- Node that uses PI controller to move towards target point and remain at constant position coordinates, but varying Euler angles.
  - teleop_gui_slider.py:- Used to teleoperate the CyberKnife using GUI sliders as a position controller scheme
  - teleop_gui_slider_velocity.py:- Used to teleoperate the CyberKnife using GUI sliders as a velocity controller scheme
  - teleop_keyboard: Used to teleoperate the CyberKnife using the keyboard as a velocity controller scheme

 ## Worlds
 A world file which contains the added Robonaut2 asset is used to simulate a patient for the CyberKnife.